 So here a link for downloading Steve’s Info in Word doc format.

 If you’re in North America and are interested in building your own traditional yurt, you might consider attending a workshop with Alex and Selene Cole of Little Foot Yurts in Wolfville, Nova Scotia (Canada).

 The 2009 workshops are happening January 9-11 and January 16-18.
 The two and a half day workshop covers the basics of yurt construction and includes coppicing (a sustainable method of timber harvesting common in Europe).
-You will leave with the practical skills to start building your own yurt, and the cost is only $250.
+You will leave with the practical skills to start building your own yurt and making your own yurt plans, and the cost is only $250.
 Families are welcome, too!
 For the full agenda and registration information go to their website at www.lfy.ca.